 This unit meets the requirements of the European Directives on Safety and EMC.
-It is also a UL-recognised component, meeting the requirements of UL3121-1.
 However, it is the responsibility of the installer to ensure the safety and EMC compliance of any particular installation.

 Installation requirements for EMC

 This unit conforms with the essential protection requirements of the EMC Directive 89/336/EEC, amended by 93/68/EEC, by the application of a technical construction file.